SHIVAANISREE/IntelOneAPI/README.md

   ✅Data Analysis: I likely gained experience in collecting and analysing large amounts of data, including historical data, to train our machine learning models.<br><br>
   ✅Comparison of model performance: You would have learned how to compare the performance of different models using appropriate statistical tests or visualizations.
 This can help you choose the best model for the given model.<br><br>
   ✅Collaboration: Building a project like this likely required collaboration with the team of experts in various fields, such as medical science, machine learning and data analysis and I likely learned the importance of working together to achieve common goals.<br><br>
   These are just few examples of the knowledge and skills that I likely gained while building this project.
-Overall, building a Solar Flares Prediction is a challenging and rewarding experience that requires a combination of technical expertise and Universal Knowledge.
+Overall, building a Solar Flares Prediction is a challenging and rewarding experience that requires a combination of technical expertise and Universal Knowledge.</p>